 In the mission to provide great customer service, speed is your best friend.
 Customers consistently rate quick answers as the most important aspect of their customer service experience.

 Responding quickly is a full team goal.
-Not only do agents have to be focused and treat customer conversations with urgency, but they also need to be supported with the right tools and the team needs to be properly staffed.
+Not only do agents have to be focused and treat customer conversations with urgency, but they also need to be supported with the right tools and properly staffed.

 To measure first reply time (FRT), look at the amount of time that passes from when the customer first contacts you until they get their first human response.
 FRT is calculated as an average across all tickets.

 If you had an unlimited budget, reducing customer wait time and increasing customer satisfaction would be straightforward — just hire more people and give all of your customers a puppy!
-Unfortunately, we always need to balance our desire to grow the team with our budget restrictions.
+Unfortunately, you always need to balance your desire to grow the team with your budget restrictions.

-Reducing the cost of supporting customers (while keeping quality high!) is an important business goal and something that the entire customer service team can contribute to.
+Reducing the cost of supporting customers (while keeping quality high!) is an important business goal and something the entire customer service team can contribute to.
 If it costs more to support your customers than they are paying you, your business will not be profitable.
+However, if your customers pay you well and you provide crummy support, your customer experience will suffer.

 To measure cost per contact (CPC), divide the total cost of providing support (labor, tools, and other costs) by the number of contacts received.
 You can segment this calculation by a number of different criteria, including the contact channel and the type of users.

 CPC is impacted by a number of things.
-To reduce CPC, you can try to direct customers to lower effort channels (for example, chat is more cost-effective than phone support), or become more efficient at answering tickets.
+To reduce CPC, you can try to direct customers to lower effort channels (for example, chat and social media are more cost-effective than phone support) or become more efficient at answering tickets.

 Examples of customer service manager goals